Cédric Si Mohamed

-Cédric Si Mohamed (born 9 January 1985) is a professional footballer who most recently played as goalkeeper for CA Bordj Bou Arréridj in the Algerian Ligue Professionnelle 1.
+Cédric Si Mohamed (born 9 January 1985) is a professional footballer who plays as a goalkeeper for Saint-Cyr Coll.

 International career

 On 2 October 2009, France-born Si Mohamed was called up to the Algeria A' National Team for a 12-day training camp in Alger in preparation for the 2011 African Championship of Nations qualifiers.
 On 3 March 2010, he made his debut for the team in a 4–0 friendly win over Liechtenstein.